Orthogonal Low-rank Adaptation in Lie Groups for Continual Learning of Large Language Models: Discussion

 \subsection{Unveiling the Internal Mechanism via Fisher Information}

-In continual learning, the Fisher Information Matrix is commonly used to quantify the importance of parameters for previously learned tasks.
-Given model parameters $\theta$, the $i$-th diagonal element of the Fisher Information Matrix is typically approximated empirically as:
+In continual learning, the Fisher Information Matrix (FIM) is widely used to measure the importance of parameters for previously learned tasks.
+For model parameters $\theta$, the $i$-th diagonal element is empirically approximated as

-where $\mathcal{D}$ is the data distribution of the old task and $\theta_i$ denotes the $i$-th parameter of the model.
-A larger $F_i$ indicates that the corresponding parameter direction is more sensitive to the performance of the old tasks, and thus should be more strongly protected during subsequent fine-tuning.
+where larger $F_i$ indicates greater sensitivity of old-task performance to $\theta_i$, and thus stronger protection during fine-tuning.

-In LoRA-based continual learning methods, the learning process for each task introduces a parameter increment $\Delta \theta$.
-To quantify the degree of conflict between the updates for new and old tasks, we can define a Fisher-weighted energy metric for $\Delta \theta$ under the diagonal Fisher approximation \cite{kirkpatrick2017overcoming}:
+In LoRA-based continual learning, each task induces a parameter update $\Delta \theta$.
+Under the diagonal FIM approximation \cite{kirkpatrick2017overcoming}, the conflict between new and old tasks can be quantified by the Fisher-weighted energy

-This metric describes the "energy" of the new task's update within the sensitive directions of the old tasks.
-Intuitively, a larger $E$ indicates that the parameter update for the new task causes stronger perturbations along directions important to the old tasks, posing a higher risk of catastrophic forgetting.
-Conversely, a smaller $E$ suggests that the new task's update is more concentrated in directions with lower Fisher information, thereby having a relatively limited impact on the old tasks.